Chart Color Schemes

 Fitzgibbon is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The latest Census evaluation revealed that dwelling structures in Fitzgibbon consisted of 82.2% houses and 17.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 75.4% houses and 24.7% other dwellings.
-Home ownership within Fitzgibbon stood at 21.2%, with mortgaged dwellings at 41.3% and rented ones at 37.5%.
-The median monthly mortgage repayment in the area was $1,677, lower than Brisbane metro's $1,800.
-The median weekly rent figure in Fitzgibbon was $385, compared to Brisbane metro's $375.
-Nationally, Fitzgibbon's mortgage repayments were below the Australian average of $1,863, while rents exceeded the national figure of $375.
+The dwelling structure in Fitzgibbon, as per the latest Census data, consisted of 82.2% houses and 17.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Brisbane metro's 82.2% houses and 17.8% other dwellings.
+Home ownership in Fitzgibbon was at 21.2%, with the remaining dwellings being mortgaged (41.3%) or rented (37.5%).
+The median monthly mortgage repayment in the area was $1,677, lower than Brisbane metro's average of $1,800.
+The median weekly rent figure for Fitzgibbon was recorded at $385, slightly higher than Brisbane metro's $375.
+Nationally, Fitzgibbon's mortgage repayments were lower than the Australian average of $1,863, while rents were higher than the national figure of $375.

 Frequently Asked Questions - Housing